Summer McIntosh

+Summer Ann McIntosh OLY (born August 18, 2006) is a Canadian competitive swimmer.
+She is a three-time Olympic champion, eight-time World Aquatics champion, and two-time Commonwealth Games gold medallist.
+Noted for her strength in medley, freestyle and butterfly events, she is the world record holder in the 200 and 400 metre individual medley and 400 metre freestyle, and also holds the Olympic and textile records in the 200 metre butterfly event.
+In the short course pool, she is a four-time World Swimming Championships gold medallist and holds world records in the 400 metre freestyle, 200 metre butterfly, and 400 metre individual medley events.

-Summer McIntosh (born 18 August 2006) is a Canadian competitive swimmer.
-McIntosh first drew recognition when, at age 14, she was the youngest member of the Canadian team for the 2020 Summer Olympics, where she achieved a notable fourth-place finish in the 400 metre freestyle.
-The following year she became the youngest world champion in swimming in over a decade, and the first Canadian to win two gold medals at a single World Championships, for which she was dubbed a "teen swimming sensation."
+McIntosh first drew recognition when, at age 14, she was the youngest member of the Canadian team for the 2020 Summer Olympics, where she achieved a fourth-place finish in the 400 metre freestyle.
+The following year she became the youngest World Aquatics champion in swimming in over a decade, and the first Canadian to win two gold medals at a single World Championships, for which she was dubbed a "teen swimming sensation."
+In March and April 2023, in the span of five days, she set her first and second world records, in the 400 metre freestyle and 400 individual medley events, at the Canadian national trials.
+McIntosh's performance at the 2024 Summer Olympics, in which she won four individual medals (three gold and one silver), further increased her fame, with Time dubbing it the "Summer of Summer".

-Personal life
+Early life

 McIntosh is the daughter of Greg McIntosh and former Canadian Olympic team swimmer Jill Horstead.
 Her older sister Brooke is a competitive pair skater.

+McIntosh currently studies and trains in Sarasota, Florida.

 Career

 McIntosh has broken over 50 age group national swimming records.
 In May 2021, McIntosh swam a 4:05.13 in the 400 metre freestyle, the fastest time ever by a 14-year-old swimmer worldwide.

 2021 season

-As part of the 2021 Canadian Olympic swimming trials in Toronto, McIntosh won the 200 metre freestyle event over training partner Penny Oleksiak, with a personal best time of 1:56.19, which also marked the fastest time ever by a 14 year old swimmer worldwide.
+As part of the 2021 Canadian Olympic swimming trials in Toronto, McIntosh won the 200 metre freestyle event over training partner Penny Oleksiak, with a personal best time of 1:56.19, which also marked the fastest time ever by a 14-year-old swimmer worldwide.
 This qualified her for the 2020 Summer Olympics in Tokyo.
 McIntosh followed this up with a win in the 800 metre freestyle event, in another personal best time of 8:29.49.
 She was the youngest person named to the Canadian Olympic team.